-- 1.2.19 In order to help in the creation of a central database on private placement of debt, a copy of all offer documents should be filed with the Credit Information Bureau (India) Ltd. (CIBIL) by the investing banks.
-Further, any default relating to interest/ instalment in respect of any privately placed debt should also be reported to CIBIL by the investing banks along with a copy of the offer document. - 1.2.20 Banks should disclose the details of the issuer composition of non-SLR investments and the non-performing non-SLR investments in the 'Notes on Accounts' of the balance sheet, as indicated in Annex V.
+- 1.2.20 In order to help in the creation of a central database on private placement of debt, a copy of all offer documents should be filed with a credit information company, which has obtained Certificate of Registration from the Reserve Bank and of which the bank is a member, by the investing banks.
+Further, any default relating to interest/ instalment in respect of any privately placed debt should also be reported to a credit information company, which has obtained Certificate of Registration from the Reserve Bank and of which the bank is a member, by the investing banks along with a copy of the offer document. - 1.2.21 Banks should disclose the details of the issuer composition of non-SLR investments and the non-performing non-SLR investments in the 'Notes on Accounts' of the balance sheet, as indicated in Annex V.

-1.2.21 Trading and Settlement in Corporate Debt Securities
+1.2.22 Trading and Settlement in Corporate Debt Securities

 As per the SEBI guidelines, all trades with the exception of the spot transactions, in a listed debt security, shall be executed only on the trading platform of a stock exchange.
-In addition to complying with the SEBI guidelines, banks should ensure that all spot transactions in listed and unlisted debt securities are reported on the NDS and settled through the CCIL from a date to be notified by RBI.
+In addition to complying with the SEBI guidelines, banks should ensure that all spot transactions in listed and unlisted debt securities are reported on the NDS and settled through the CCIL from a date to be notified by the Reserve Bank.

-All OTC trades in corporate bonds shall necessarily be cleared and settled through the NSCCL or ICCL as per the norms specified by the NSCCL and the ICCL from time to time, with effect from December 01, 2009.
+All OTC trades in corporate bonds shall necessarily be cleared and settled through the National Securities Clearing Corporation Ltd. (NSCCL) or Indian Clearing Corporation Ltd. (ICCL) or MCX-SX Clearing Corporation Ltd. (MCX-SX CCL) as per the norms specified by the NSCCL, ICCL and MCX-SX CCL from time to time.

-1.2.22 Repo in Corporate Debt Securities
+1.2.23 Repo in Corporate Debt Securities

-Eligible entities as per detailed guidelines given in Annex I-E can undertake repo in corporate debt securities which are rated 'AA' or above by the rating agencies, that are held in the security account of the repo seller, in demat form.
-However, Commercial Papers (CPs), Certificates of Deposit (CDs) and other instruments including Non-Convertible Debentures (NCDs) of less than one year of original maturity, shall not be eligible securities for undertaking repo in corporate debt securities.
+Eligible entities as per detailed guidelines given in Annex I-E can undertake repo in corporate debt securities which are rated 'AA' or above (or such other equivalent rating for instruments of maturity below one year) by the rating agencies, that are held in the security account of the repo seller, in demat form.

+1.2.24.
+Settlement of OTC Transactions - in Certificates of Deposit (CDs) and Commercial Papers (CPs)